 in firefighters according to age, gender and ethnicity.
 This study provides valuable information for the City of Cape Town to consider how to increase the longevity of firefighter careers.

-A limitation was that the study used convenient sampling that negatively impacted the external validity as selection bias may have occurred, due to firefighters opting not to participate that have known CAD risk factors.
+A limitation was that the study used convenient sampling that negatively impacted the external validity as selection bias may have occurred, due to firefighters that have known CAD risk factors may have opting not to participate.
 Also, the relatively small sample size of 124 firefighters negatively impacted the power of the study, which could be seen where variables trended towards significance, but required a larger sample size to

 be realized.
 The study was also under-represented by female participants.